White House details new sanctions on Russian and Belarusian entities, including targeting Russian oil refining - KESQ

 In addition, the US and allies are identifying 22 Russian “defense-related entities,” including firms that provide technological and material support for Russia’s military.

+The new measures announced Wednesday are the latest round of sanctions against Moscow that the US and its allies have introduced in an attempt to cripple Russia’s economy in response to its invasion of Ukraine.
+Previous rounds have included sanctions related to the Nord Stream 2 gas pipeline from Russia to Germany, sanctions against Russia’s largest banks and Russia’s removal from SWIFT, the high-security network that connects thousands of financial institutions around the world.

+On Tuesday, US President Joe Biden announced during the State of the Union address that the US would join other countries in banning Russia’s aircraft from US airspace.

-The US and allies are also targeting “technology exports” in the oil refining sector, which they say could help the US move towards its goal of “degrading Russia’s status as a leading energy supplier over time.”
+In the sanctions announced Wednesday, the US and its allies are also targeting “technology exports” in the oil refining sector, which they say could help the US move toward its goal of “degrading Russia’s status as a leading energy supplier over time.”

-“The United States and our Allies and partners do not have a strategic interest in reducing the global supply of energy — which is why we have carved out energy payments from our financial sanctions,” the White House said in a statement, adding that sanctions on the oil refining industry will harm the Russian oil industry while still protecting American consumers.

-The US also details new sanctions on entities affiliated with Russian and Belarusian military forces and points to President Joe Biden’s announcement Tuesday night banning Russian aircrafts from domestic US airspace.
+But the White House on Wednesday said it was not yet ready to take a more sweeping measure sanctioning Russian oil, a step that some have called for to inflict maximum punishment on Russia.
+The White House noted that energy payments have been carved out of financial sanctions, and that sanctions targeting the oil refining industry would harm Russia’s economy but protect American consumers.

+“We don’t have a strategic interest in reducing the global supply of energy,” principal deputy press secretary Karine Jean-Pierre told reporters aboard Air Force One.
+Jean-Pierre said sanctioning Russian oil “would raise prices at the gas pump for Americans,” something that the White House is “very aware of.”

 This is a breaking story and will be updated.